How Microexpressions Can Make Moods Contagious

 Whether we're aware of it or not, we're closely connected to one another, and we contract the feelings and thoughts of the people around us, almost like a virus.

 So, the next time you're in a group and someone's bad vibes are pulling you down?
-The best remedy might just be to walk away... and go find someone who will contaminate you into a better mood.
+The best remedy might just be to walk away, and go find someone who will contaminate you into a better mood.